-The North Dakota Game and Fish Department’s Becoming an Outdoors-Woman program is accepting registrations for the annual summer workshop Aug.
+The North Dakota Game and Fish Department’s Becoming an Outdoors-Woman program still has openings for the annual summer workshop Aug.
 9-11 at Lake Metigoshe State Park, Bottineau.

 Enrollment is limited to participants age 18 or older.
 Workshop fees of $135 cover instruction, program materials, use of equipment, all meals and lodging.

 Participants can choose from more than 30 programs, including archery, canoeing, introduction to firearms, fly-fishing, kayaking, global positioning system, plant identification, and tracking and trapping.

 The North Dakota Game and Fish Department is proposing to chemically eradicate existing fish populations in Danzig Dam and the Storm Creek watershed in Morton County.

 Aquatic habitat supervisor Scott Elstad said Danzig Dam was recently drawn down to install a water control structure and complete shore enhancement projects.
 The lake has a history of fish kills and the water control structure should help prevent significant winter kills.

 The North Dakota Game and Fish Department has completed a draft revision of a 2005 plan that addresses conservation of sage grouse within the state.
 The Department is accepting public comments on the revised plan through Aug.
 1.

 The sage grouse plan is available on the Game and Fish website at gf.nd.gov; or by mail by contacting Game and Fish at (701) 328-6300.